ProjectPythia/pythia-foundations/core/overview.md

 is that it’s only able to handle one- or two-dimensional (i.e. tabular) data arrays.
 The [Xarray](http://xarray.pydata.org/) library was therefore created to extend the labelled array concept to x-dimensional arrays.
-Not all of the pandas functionality is available (which is a trade-off associated with being able to handle multi-dimensional arrays), but the ability to refer to array elements by their actual latitude (e.g. 20 South), longitude (e.g. 50 East), height (e.g. 500 hPa) and time (e.g. 2015-04-27), for example,
+Not all of the Pandas functionality is available (which is a trade-off associated with being able to handle multi-dimensional arrays), but the ability to refer to array elements by their actual latitude (e.g. 20 South), longitude (e.g. 50 East), height (e.g. 500 hPa) and time (e.g. 2015-04-27), for example,